bmlt-enabled/yap/README.md

 Then you can send a zip code, county or city to your phone number and get back a response.

+## Contribute

+Fork this repo and send a pull request.
+For testing locally, run the yap server and then use `ngrok`.
+Grab the ngrok hostname that is generated and then use that in your Twilio settings.

+You get an instant proxy to your local services to step through and debug.

 ## Call Flow

 ![alt text](resources/yap-flow.png)